MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/registry-and-typelib-global-functions.md

  **Intestazione:** afxpriv.h

 ## <a name="afxregisterpreviewhandler"></a>
-Supporto per registrare un gestore di anteprima.
+Helper per registrare un gestore di anteprime.

 ### <a name="syntax"></a>Sintassi